-The fact that the first 5 names Nuno mentioned, all played in Serie A is testament to the depth of defensive quality in Italy at that time.
+The fact that the first 5 names Nuno mentioned, all played in Serie A is a testament to the depth of defensive quality in Italy at that time.

 In his first season in Florence, he won the Coppa Italia, scoring the decisive equaliser in the second leg of the final, meaning Fiorentina had won 2-1 on aggregate.
 La Viola have failed to win the Coppa Italia since.
-The season after however, was tumultuous to say the least.
+The season after however, was tumultuous, to say the least.
 The club were in a hole financially and performances dropped, Rui Costa was sold and La Viola were relegated.
 Nuno returned to SL Benfica for a second time, this time he opted to spend the majority of the rest of his career in Lisbon, with only short spells at Braga and Blackburn Rovers to come at the tail end.

 “It was very, very hard to get over the defeat in the final of Euro 2004.
 But hey that’s football.
 You have to accept defeat and congratulate the winners.
-Greece were able to score a goal and a managed the game well and we just couldn’t find a goal.
+Greece were able to score a goal and managed the game well and we just couldn’t find a goal.
 However, the goal against Spain was one of my best moments on a personal level with the national team.
 I can almost still hear the roar in the stadium when I scored that goal.”

 (You can watch the goal Nuno is describing here, below.)

-“One of my career highlights is for sure winning the Portuguese league title in 2004/05, in particular the moment the referee blew the whistle on the last day of the season at the Bessa and we finished the season as champions, as well as winning the title in 2009/10.”
+“One of my career highlights is for sure winning the Portuguese league title in 2004/05, in particular, the moment the referee blew the whistle on the last day of the season at the Bessa and we finished the season as champions, as well as winning the title in 2009/10.”

-Nuno currently spends his time between doing media work and working for NPlayers.
+Nuno currently spends his time doing media work and working for NPlayers.
 He is also an ambassador for both Liga Portugal and UEFA Euro 2020/21.